-XC9500(XL) devices do not have an ENABLE JTAG pin.
-If you are using XC9500(XL) devices, leave this space blank when queried by the svf2dts program.
+XC9500(XL) and CoolRunner devices do not have an ENABLE JTAG pin.
+If you are using a device from one of these Xilinx families, leave this space blank when queried by the svf2dts program.
 If another device in the JTAG chain employs a ENABLE pin, enter the pin designator.